roz3x/obj/README.md

 # obj

- A minimal utility that parses .obj file . .obj file is used for storing static 3d objects and is very easily implintable . more information regarding obj file can be found on [wikipidea page](https://en.wikipedia.org/wiki/Wavefront_.obj_file) .
+ A minimal utility that parses .obj file . .obj file is used for storing static 3d objects and is very easily implimentable . more information regarding obj file can be found on [wikipidea page](https://en.wikipedia.org/wiki/Wavefront_.obj_file) .

  ## tags supported